Minu-Sarraf/sales-datawarehouse-etl/README.md

 3. Modules

 ### Objective
 Implement end to end data pipeline for sales data warehouse.
 The data is loaded in json format by day in directory.
 The data is first loaded into a staging table on redshift.
 From there, it is transformed and made ready to be inserted into fact table.
-Once loaded into the fact table, staging table is dropped and analytics in the fact table are displayed on the grafana dashboard.
+Once loaded into the fact table, staging table is dropped.

 The project uses 1 month worth of data for month of Jan where each day has around 100 invoices, spread accros 51 customers, 31 products and 11 suppliers.